 - You don't need both your origin and destination to be on the list; either city will make your trip eligible.

 - One-way awards can be booked for half the discount of a round trip.

 - American allows free date changes on awards when your origin and destination stay the same; however, date changes on Reduced Mileage Awards are limited to the dates your airport is on the list.

 Reduced Mileage Awards are another great way to find discounted AAdvantage award tickets for flights on American Airlines.
 Even if your travel plans don't match up right now, the cities change on a regular basis, so it is worth bookmarking this post so you can check back regularly.

 Pro Tip: British Airways Avios points can also be redeemed for travel on American Airlines.
-If your itinerary is a nonstop flight, it's often cheaper to book with Avios (and you'll also avoid a $75 close-in-booking fee for flights booked less than 21 days before departure.)
+If your itinerary is a nonstop flight, it's often cheaper to book with Avios.
+Plus, British Airways generally has lower fees for canceling or changing awards.